Satuti99/Sahayak/README.md

 # Sahayak
-- ### Sahayak -a vigilant antidrug companion, is a dedicated chatbot committed to providing support and information.
+- ### Sahayak -a vigilant antidrug companion, is a dedicated chatbot committed to providing support and information.Main objective of this chatbot is to handle sensative chats of drugs & alcohol, as it gives remedies & specialized responses.Therefore our main goal is to finetune the chatbot over such sensitive data, & drug addicted person can use & ask questions freely
 - ### With empathy as its core, Sahayak aims to guide users away from the clutches of substance abuse, offering resources, encouragement, and a listening ear.
 - ### Harnessing technology for a healthier tomorrow, Sahayak stands as a reliable ally in the fight against drugs, promoting a drug-free lifestyle through understanding and assistance.
 - ### The main purpose of the project is give the users companion which will eventually guide and educate its users about the bad effects of the drugs eventually leading to a drug-free society.